OREJAH/nd00333-capstone/README.md

 ### Hyperparameter Tuning

 I chose a custom-coded model — a standard Scikit-learn Logistic Regression for this experiment.
 Logistic Regression is a classification algorithm that is used to predict the probability of a categorical dependent variable.
-In the case of this capstone experiment, I chose the model because the decision boundary of logistic regression model is a linear binary classifier that seperate the two classes I want to predict using a hperdrive service.
+In the case of this capstone experiment, I chose the model because the decision boundary of logistic regression model is a linear binary classifier that seperate the two classes I want to predict using a hyperdrive service.

 The parameters I used for the hyperparameter search are: